yeramirez/Project-Everest/readme.md

-#Project Tamu (Massif)
+#Project Everest
 ####Background:
-Tamu is the name of this project because of a.)
-Tamu Massif is considered the largest volcano on Earth and b.) because volcanoes rock (haha, get it?)!
+Mt.
+Everest is the name of this project because of a.)
+Everest is considered the highest mountain on Earth and b.) because mountains rock! (haha, get it?)
 But seriously, this project is the biggest thing I've tackled so far in my development career.
 As of now, this is a work in project and the progress will be reflected here, in its very own Github.

-Join me, as I conquer my very own Tamu Massif.
+Join me, as I conquer my very own Mt.
+Everest.

 ##Choral Milestones